Accessibility Statement

 This website is run by LEAPS, a widening participation programme which is hosted at The University of Edinburgh.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-• navigate most of the website using just a keyboard
+• Navigate to most of the content by keyboard only

-• navigate most of the website using speech recognition software
+• Navigate most of the website using speech recognition software (including Dragon NaturallySpeaking)

 We’ve also made the website text as simple as possible to understand.